-Every LSE in California ISO has adopted a "year-ahead" planning reserve margin stated as a percentage of forecasted peak loads.
+Every LSE serving load in the California ISO has adopted a year-ahead planning reserve margin stated as a percentage of forecasted peak loads.
 On line 14, state the percentage (such as 15 percent) if the LSE has adopted a percentage number as its planning reserve margin.
 This is the number that was used to calculate the actual amount of capacity on line 8 (from S-1 capacity procurement requirement table) and does not include a reduction for coincidence.
 This cell does not influence the value in any other cell.
 For most LSEs this number will be a constant for the planning horizon.
+If a different percentage is used, the calculating cell can be adjusted as needed.